Noah-Everett/Noah-Everett.github.io/_pages/research.md

 Advisor: Brian Mong, SLAC National Accelerator Laboratory {: .notice}

-### Environmental Monitoring System for Cleanrooms
+### Environmental Monitoring System for Cleanrooms [Repository](https://github.com/Noah-Everett/Cleanroom-Monitoring-System){: .btn .btn--info .btn--small}{: .align-right}
 <!-- ### Radon Assay for [LZ](https://lz.lbl.gov) and [SuperCDMS](https://supercdms.slac.stanford.edu) -->
 <img src="/images/Cleanroom Environmental Monitoring System.pdf" style="max-height: 250px; max-width: 900px; margin-right: 16px; margin-bottom: 10px" align=left>
 **Abstract:**
-The South Dakota Mines radon group is responsible for the radon assay of materials for LZ and SuperCDMS along with developing a world leading radon mitigation system.
+The Radon Group at South Dakota Mines is actively engaged in radon assay services for LZ and SuperCDMS, all while pioneering a cutting-edge radon mitigation system.
+As part of this endeavor, they have introduced the groundbreaking ultra-low-radon cleanroom.
+In support of this initiative, I designed an environmental monitoring system tailored for the ultra-low-radon cleanroom.
+This system is responsible for tracking parameters such as temperature, humidity, volatile organic compounds, and dust levels.
+To bring this project to life, I employed a Raspberry Pi and an array of four sensors.
+I not only wrote the monitoring code but also assembled the system, successfully installing it within the cleanroom where it has been in continuous operation since.
 <br><br>
 Advisor: Richard Schnee, South Dakota Mines, Physics Department {: .notice}